 As much as I can appreciate its invention, and as much as I’ve fully committed to using it myself, the cup isn’t a one fits all solution by any means, and I can understand why so many women are yet to be converted.
 And that isn’t to say that it isn’t the most ethically sound option, or that it doesn’t work – it is, and it does.
 But when it comes to our periods, the most attractive option for many women will always be the one that’s most comfortable, clean and easy to use.

-With our periods being so difficult to manage in a way that is both safe and ethical, it seems they too have come to represent womankind’s inherent shamefulness just as much as everything else.
+With our periods being so difficult to manage in a way that is both safe and ethical, it seems they too have come to represent as much as everything else womankind’s inherent shamefulness.

 Thinking about this more deeply, it makes sense that our periods would be characterised by inconvenience, discomfort and shame.
 For centuries women across the globe have been taught to feel ashamed of their own bodies, and specifically, their genitalia.
-Whether it be the porn industry telling us that our pubic hair should be removed or tightly constrained, TV ads trying to sell us toiletries to make our vaginas smell nice, or our communities endorsing the practice of female genital mutilation for the sake of our purity — the message is loud and clear: That our private parts are naturally disgusting and not fit to be seen or touched outside of our knickers unless they are properly plucked, pruned and perfumed.
-With our periods being so difficult to manage in a way that is both safe and ethical, it seems they too have come to represent womankind’s inherent shamefulness just as much as everything else.
+Whether it’s the porn industry telling us that our pubic hair should be removed or tightly constrained, TV ads trying to sell us toiletries to make our vaginas smell nice, or our communities endorsing the practice of female genital mutilation for the sake of our purity, the message is loud and clear: that our private parts are naturally disgusting and not fit to be seen or touched outside of our knickers unless they are properly plucked, pruned and perfumed.
+With our periods being so difficult to manage in a way that is both safe and ethical, it seems they too have come to represent as much as everything else womankind’s inherent shamefulness.

 I very much hope that some clever inventor is reading this and will spend the rest of his or her days lost amid sanitary product designs in a sweaty, low-lit workshop somewhere.
 In the meantime, I will applaud the government on its recent and long-awaited proposal to scrap the current VAT charge on sanitary wear, endorse the use of organic cotton tampons, and continue to reach for the Moon(cup) every month until something more fitting comes my way.